Buddha Park of Ravangla

 The Buddha Park of Ravangla, also known as Tathagata Tsal, is situated near Ravangla in South Sikkim district of the Indian state of Sikkim.
 It was constructed between 2006 and 2013, and features a 130 ft statue of the Buddha, erected to mark the 2550th anniversary of the birth of Gautama Buddha, as its main attraction.
-The statue, built of 60 tonnes of copper, is an example of repousse work.
+The statue, built of 60 tonnes of copper, is an example of repoussage.
 Mount Narsing forms the backdrop to the statue.
 The site was chosen within the larger religious complex of Rabong Monastery, itself a centuries-old place of pilgrimage.
 Also nearby is Ralang Monastery, a key monastery in Tibetan Buddhism.

 Built and installed through the joint efforts of the government and people of Sikkim, the statue was consecrated on 25 March 2013 by the 14th Dalai Lama.
 The Buddhist circuit of the park was built under a state government project, intended to boost pilgrimage and tourism to the region.
 The Cho Djo lake is located within the complex, surrounded by forest.
 The park has a tranquil setting with spacious pathways, and there is a Buddhist conclave, a meditation centre and a museum with a spiral gallery.